Algebraic Ending Laminations and Quasiconvexity: Free Groups

-\begin{rmk} A continuously parametrized version of the metric bundle described above occurs in the context of folding paths in Culler-Vogtmann Outer space $cv_n$ converging to a point $z \in \partial cv_n$.
-Essentially the same proof furnishes the analogous result in this context. \end{rmk}
+\begin{defn} \cite{br-bdy} A leaf $(p,q)$ of an algebraic lamination $L$ is carried by a subgroup $K$ of $F_n$ if both $p$ and $q$ lie in the limit set of $K$. \end{defn}

-\begin{defn} \cite{br-bdy} A leaf $(p,q)$ of an algebraic lamination $L$ is carried by a subgroup $K$ of $F_n$ if both $p$ and $q$ lie in the limit set of $K$.
-A lamination $\lre$ is called arational (resp. strongly arational) if no leaf of $L$ is carried by a proper free factor of $F_n$ (resp. by a proper finitely generated infinite index subgroup of $F_n$).
+\begin{defn} A lamination $L$ is called arational (resp. strongly arational) if no leaf of $L$ is carried by a proper free factor of $F_n$ (resp. by a proper finitely generated infinite index subgroup of $F_n$).

 A tree $T \in \partial cv_n$ is called arational (resp. strongly arational) if $\lre (T)$ is arational (resp. strongly arational). \end{defn}